-CAUTION: Make sure there is an even gap around the two hub halves.
+CAUTION: Make sure there is an even gap between the two hub halves.
 The blades should be secure but easily rotated.

-F Setting Blade Pitch Angle
+6 Setting Blade Pitch Angle

 - NOTE: If the Clamping Bolts have already been torqued, loosen the bolts so the blades can rotate smoothly in the hub.
-The wedge-lock washers will click loudly when loosened. - 1.
-Rotate the propeller so that the left blade is parallel with the ground. - 2.
+The wedgelock washers will click loudly when loosened. - 1.
+Rotate the propeller so that the blades are parallel with the ground and as close to level as possible. - 2.
 Zero your digital protractor on an exposed flat portion of the forward hub-half (or spinner back plate). - 3.
 Slide the pitch paddle and protractor on the left blade as shown in Figure 8.
-Make sure the pitch paddle is parallel with the blade's cord-line and rotate the blade to the suggest starting pitch angle in Table 5. - NOTE: The pitch paddle is not meant to be perfectly accurate; it is meant to be precise.
-The important thing is that you can get the same repeated angle measurement even though if you wanted to, you could hold it slightly different to change it half a degree. - NOTE: Blade pitch angles will typically need to be adjusted until the target static RPM is achieved.
-See Pitch and Propeller Performance on page 14 for more info on selecting pitch. - NOTE: Certain aircraft manufacturers limit the total pitch range to comply with aircraft design regulations. - 4.
-Rotate the GA300L propeller and repeat Steps 1-4 for the other blades.
+Make sure the pitch paddle is parallel with the blade's cordline and rotate the blade to the suggest starting pitch angle in Table 6. - NOTE: The pitch paddle is not meant to be perfectly accurate; it is meant to be precise.
+The important thing is that you can get the same repeated angle measurement even though if you wanted to, you could hold it slightly different to change it half a degree.